 Despite the small number of cases, B capitatus may have a geographic predilection for Europe, with most reported cases arising there (especially in Spain and Italy).

-The mortality rate of acute disseminated trichosporonosis has been previously documented at between 50% and 80% in most case series.[20, 21, 22] More recent series have reported mortality rates of 40%-50% in patients with invasive disease.[23, 24]
+The mortality rate of acute disseminated trichosporonosis previously has been documented at between 50% and 80% in most case series.[23, 24, 25] Other series have reported mortality rates of 40-50% in patients with invasive disease.[26, 27]

-Trichosporonosis is much more common in males, with a 2:1 male-to-female predominance reported in multiple series.[13, 21]
+Trichosporonosis is much more common in males, with a 2:1 male-to-female predominance reported in multiple series.[24, 29]

 Diseases that confer susceptibility to Trichosporon infections are most prevalent in adults, with a median age of 44 years in one report.[24]

-A small number of neonatal and pediatric invasive Trichosporon infections have been reported, including nosocomial outbreaks within neonatal intensive care units.[25, 26]
+A small number of neonatal and pediatric invasive Trichosporon infections have been reported, including nosocomial outbreaks within neonatal intensive care units.[5, 30, 31]

-A history of corticosteroid use is common, often as part of a chemotherapeutic regimen for leukemia or lymphoma.
+A history of corticosteroid use is common, often as part of a chemotherapeutic regimen for leukemia, lymphoma.
 As in patients with invasive candidiasis, empiric broad-spectrum antibacterial therapy without clinical improvement may be included in the history.
-Prophylactic antifungal therapy with echinocandins may precede a breakthrough Trichosporon infection.[27]
+Prophylactic antifungal therapy with echinocandins may precede a breakthrough Trichosporon infection.[34]
+Recent steroid use for COVID-19 has also been reported in cases of trichosporonosis.[28]

-Ocular involvement is well-described and occurs in the uveal tissues.
+Eye: Ocular involvement is well-described and occurs in the uveal tissues; chorioretinitis has been described.[29]

-Pulmonary infiltrates are common, occurring in about 25% of patients but with no specific pattern of involvement.[1]
+Pulmonary: Pulmonary infiltrates are common, occurring in about 25% of patients but with no specific pattern of involvement.[32]
 Hypoxemia has been described in association with these lesions.
 An isolated pulmonary infiltrate may be the only demonstrable manifestation of trichosporonosis in some patients.
+What proportion of patients have pulmonary physical exam findings is unclear.

-Lesions may be found along the entire length of the GI tract, usually in the form of erosions or ulcers.
+Gastrointestinal: Lesions may be found along the entire length of the GI tract, usually in the form of erosions or ulcers.
+Patients with hematologic malignancies may have coexisting mucositis or perirectal pain.
+Patients undergoing peritoneal dialysis with a PD catheter infection may present with abdominal pain, abdominal distension, and cloudy peritoneal fluid.[16, 33]

 Most literature prior to 1995 refers to pathogenic Trichosporon species as T beigelii.
 Subsequent articles usually describe specific species under the newer nomenclature.